pingcap/docs/mysql-compatibility.md

 ### `CREATE RESOURCE GROUP`, `DROP RESOURCE GROUP`, and `ALTER RESOURCE GROUP` statements

-The statements of creating and modifying resource groups are different from MySQL.
+For the statements of creating, modifying, and dropping resource groups, the supported parameters are different from that of MySQL.
 See the following documents for details:

 - [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md)
 - [`DROP RESOURCE GROUP`](/sql-statements/sql-statement-drop-resource-group.md)